adamdruppe/arsd/README.md

 Also:

 	* dom.d's XmlDocument no longer treats `<script>` and `<style>` tags as CDATA; that was meant to be a html-specific behavior, not applicable to generic xml.
 	* game.d had significant changes, making the Game object be a manager of GameScreen objects, which use delta time interpolated renders and fixed time updates (before it was vice versa).
+As of 11.0, its new api is not fully stable.
-	* database.d got its first overhaul in a decade.
+	* database.d got some tweaks.
+A greater overhaul is still planned but might be delayed to 12.0.
 	* Support for Windows XP has been dropped (though it may still work in certain places, there's no promises since arsd.core uses some Windows Vista features without fallback.)
 	* Support for older compilers has been dropped (arsd.core uses some newer druntime features).
 The new minimum version is likely gdc 10, the tester now runs gdc version 12. gdc 9 might still sometimes work but I'm going to be removing some of those compatibility branches soon anyway.